elpenor23/KioskApi2/README.md

+# Many Changes happening.
+Take these docs with a grain of salt at the moment.

+## Todo:
+   [] - Error Handling  - add global error handling for controllers [] - Organize configuration to make it sane.
+   [] - Remove swagger in favor of Scalar
+   [] - More

 # API for Live Information Kiosk
 This API implements the following
  - Loads weather from Open Weather Map and does some pre-formatting